shawngraham/presentations/caa/caa.md

 </div>

 Note:
-the first small act of disruption: a focus on the affect of digital or other creative work
+the first small act of disruption: a focus on the affectivity of digital or other creative work

 ---